stevengliebe/SGCS/README.md

 - [Save and Run](https://marketplace.visualstudio.com/items?itemName=wk-j.save-and-run) (wk-j)
 - [PHP Intelephense](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client) is also nice to have (not required)

 Configure VS Code `settings.json`.
 This is what I use.
+Tweak as needed.

 ```jsonc
 // FILES —————————————————————————————